Skip to content

 How to care for a Snowshoe cat

 Snowshoe cats are low maintenance and will only need grooming once a week.
-They should have a balanced diet and have lots of exercise.
+Here’s how to care for your kitty to keep them happy and healthy.

 Feeding and nutrition